Foot Conditions A-Z

 Flat Feet

 Flat feet (pes planus) is a fairly common condition in which the foot does not have a normal arch, and so the entire foot touches the floor when you’re standing.
-According to the 2012 National Foot Health Assessment conducted by the NPD Group for the Institute for Preventive Foot Health, 8 percent of U.S. adults ages 21 and older (about 18 million people) have flat feet.
+According to the 2012 National Foot Health Assessment conducted by the NPD Group for the Institute for Preventive Foot Health, 8 percent of U.S. adults ages 21 and older (about 18 million people) have the condition.
 Another 4 percent, or about 8 million U.S. adults, have fallen arches.

 Flat feet and fallen arches are similar and closely related to overpronation, which is an excessive inward rolling of the foot during walking and/or running.
 Flat feet are normal in infants and toddlers because their arches have not yet developed.
 In most people, the arches develop throughout childhood, but some people never develop arches.